dolthub/dolt-workbench/README.md

 ### Modern, web-based table browser

 Why is your SQL workbench stuck in 2003?
 The Dolt Workbench brings a modern browser-based UI to the workbench features you know and love.
-It makes browsing table data and schemas is more intuitive and looks good doing it.
+It makes browsing table data and schemas more intuitive and looks good doing it.

 ![Modern, web-based table browser](./images/table-browser.png)